7 best pregnancy skincare heroes

 The verdict: Pregnancy skincare heroes

 La Roche-Posay toleraine sensitive is our fave when it comes to choosing a soothing, nourishing and affordable moisturiser for pregnant complexions.
-But be sure to add an SPF for day wear.
-Kiehl’s ultra face cream is the best of the non-greasy, SPF day creams.
 For a treatment that will give you a glow, long past your pregnancy, 001 Skincare London's active marine concentrate repairs damage and renews the skin.

 IndyBest product reviews are unbiased, independent advice you can trust.
 On some occasions, we earn revenue if you click the links and buy the products, but we never allow this to bias our coverage.
 The reviews are compiled through a mix of expert opinion and real-world testing.